 There are special menus for Sunday brunch and also for different events like Valentine’s Day, Christmas etc. dinner is available till 9 p.m. from Thursday to Saturday and on all other days the Cellar closes at 5.30 p.m. there is a special Vegan menu as well as a kids menu.

 The Afternoon Tea session is a beautiful affair at the French Village with hot tea in delicate-looking china accompanied by a range of goodies.
-You can look at the castle grounds and imagine yourself to be a ‘baron’ while you sip your tea.
+You can look at the castle grounds and imagine yourself being a ‘baron’ while you sip your tea.
 You can pack and take home whatever you can’t eat!!

 The small yet inviting Castle Tavern is perfect for coffee and homemade scones or a relaxed drink.
 You will only get light food here including salads and soups.